Determining the range of validity of quasar X-ray and UV flux measurements for constraining cosmological model parameters: Results

 It is extremely curious that $\Delta \gamma$ and $\Delta \beta$ are quite small for four pairs of models, the flat $\Lambda$CDM-XCDM, $\Lambda$CDM-$\phi$CDM, and XCDM-$\phi$CDM pairs (only two of which are independent) and the non-flat $\Lambda$CDM-XCDM pair.
 Perhaps the first three spatially-flat pairs agreements might be understandable if the QSO standardization only worked in a spatially-flat geometry, which could explain the large differences for flat and non-flat model pairs, but this explanation does not seem to be consistent with the good agreement between non-flat $\Lambda$CDM and XCDM and the large discrepancy between non-flat $\Lambda$CDM and $\phi$CDM or between non-flat $\phi$CDM and XCDM.
 These patterns are not exclusive to just the full (2038) QSO data set; they hold also for most of the other QSO data subsets.

 In Table 5, we compare $\delta$, $\gamma$, and $\beta$ values from the QSO, QSO$-z < 1.479$, and QSO$-z > 1.479$ data sets.
 The first group contains all 2038 quasars, and other two contain the 1019 low and 1019 high redshift quasars.
 The QSO$-z < 1.479$ and QSO$-z > 1.479$ $\delta$, $\gamma$, and $\beta$ values are listed in Table 3 in the correspondingly labeled lines (see second column in the table).
 In the QSO$-z < 1.479$ and QSO$-z > 1.479$ comparison, the difference between $\delta$ values ($\Delta \delta$) ranges between (3.9 -- 4.9)$\sigma$ which is a very large difference.
 The difference between $\gamma$ values ($\Delta \gamma$) ranges between (0.04 -- 2.2)$\sigma$ which can be a significant difference.
 The difference between $\beta$ values ($\Delta \beta$) ranges between (0.05 -- 2.3)$\sigma$ which can be a significant difference.
 These results indicate that, depending on model, the $L_X-L_{UV}$ relation can be significantly different for QSOs at $z < 1.479$ and at $z > 1.479$.\footnote{We thank Guido Risaliti for pointing out that this could be a reflection of the inadequacy of the cosmological models we use here, and not an indication of the redshift dependence of the $L_X-L_{UV}$ relation.
-We hope that further study of the quasar measurements will resolve this issue.} We note that the differences are more significant in the non-flat cases.
+Also, we note that this QSO sample has been compiled from 7 different samples \citep{Lusso2020} and so is highly heterogeneous.
+It will be valuable to determine whether or not the heterogeneous nature of these data is related to the issues we have found in this paper.
+We hope that further study of the quasar measurements will resolve this issue.}$^,$ \footnote{For a possibly related issue, see \cite{Banerjee2020}.} We note that the differences are more significant in the non-flat cases.
 The $\Delta \gamma$ and $\Delta \beta$ values for the QSO$-z < 1.497$ and QSO comparison, and for the QSO$-z > 1.479$ and QSO comparison, listed in the bottom two-thirds of Table 5, are for illustrative purposes only, as there are correlations between the two data sets in each pair.